ipratt-code/scifair_2020-2021/README.md

 # How to install:
 Download this repo, and extract if necissary.<br>
-Run `python3 -mpip install -r requirements.txt` prerequisites and run the program.<br>
+Run `python3 -mpip install -r requirements.txt` to install the prerequisites and run the program.<br>
 TODO: YAML or other file for configuration of program.<br>